Positive-Future/positive-future.github.io/content/webinars/en/bien-vivre-dans-la-ville-en-2100-des-pistes-concretes-pour-un-futur-positif.md

 ---
+abstract: Living well in the city in 2100 is possible!
+Faced with the climatic, demographic, economic and social challenges that are looming, technological progress, "good" public policies and, above all, the creativity of the greatest number of people offer solutions.
+featured: false
 published: true
 title: Living well in the city in 2100?
 Concrete paths to a positive future
 subtitle: By Saadi Lahlou, Director of the Paris IAS, and Jean-Eric Aubert, President of the Fondation 2100.
+background_color: ""
+date: 2021-04-08T16:00:25.000Z
+link: ""
+youtube_video_id: Qe6GUH_2ils
+file: ""
+image: /will-truettner-lxlczkjc5ao-unsplash.jpg
 categories:
   - event
-featured: false
-image: "/will-truettner-lxlczkjc5ao-unsplash.jpg"
-youtube_video_id: Qe6GUH_2ils
-background_color: ''
-file: ''
-link: ''
 edition: "2021"
-date: 2021-04-08T16:00:25Z

 ---
 **Webinar broadcast on April 8th, 2021.**